Wald13/Milestone3/README.md

 -The bogin button is where the user will login in the booking system, needing the user's "username" & "password"

+-In the middle of the page the user can find 3 other buttons, "MAke a Booking", "See Menu" and "Cancel Booking", more focus for users that do not want to login.

+-Once the user logs in, the dashboard page will show up, where the user can see thr bookings made and where the user can edit that bookings or cancel them.

 # Wireframes: